-On September 8, 2020, we received approval from the FDA of our IDE for C-Guardian trial of CGuard EPS and we expect to complete enrollment in the second quarter of 2023.
-Clinical failure can occur at any stage of clinical development.
+In June 2023, we completed enrollment in the C-GUARDIANS trial.
+We anticipate reporting primary endpoint results from the C-GUARDIANS trial in mid 2024 that may support the submission of a PMA application in the third quarter of 2024 with a view to potential FDA approval of the CGuard Prime stent system in the first half of 2025.
+Although we reported positive 30-day follow-up data in November 2023, there can be no assurance that the primary endpoint results will be sufficient to support a PMA application or FDA approval, Clinical failure can occur at any stage of clinical development.
 Our clinical trials have been conducted under differing protocols, while using specific inclusion criteria and we cannot assure you that its actual clinical performances will be satisfactory to support proposed indications and regulatory approvals and clinical acceptance and adoption, or that its use will not result in unanticipated complications.
-Furthermore, the results of our clinical trials are subject to human analyses and interpretation of the data accumulated, which could be affected by various errors due to, among others, lack of sufficient clinical experience with CGuard EPS, assumptions used in the statistical analysis of results, and interpretation errors in the analysis of the clinical trials results.
+Furthermore, the results of our clinical trials are subject to human analyses and interpretation of the data accumulated, which could be affected by various errors due to, among others, lack of sufficient clinical trials results.
 Failure can occur at any time during the clinical trial process.
-If CGuard EPS does not function as expected over time, we may not achieve regulatory clearances, and may not be widely adopted by healthcare providers and patients.
+If CGuard EPS, SwitchGuard or any other product we develop, assumptions used in the statistical analysis of results, and interpretation errors in the analysis of the clinical trials results.
+Failure can occur at any time during the clinical trial process.
+If CGuard EPS, SwitchGuard or any other product we develop does not function as expected over time, we may not achieve regulatory clearances, and may not be widely adopted by healthcare providers and patients.